fpvandoorn/hanabi-scratchpad/characters.md

 ### Vindictive
 * They can give locked hand saves when they have to clue.
-* Vindictive Rank Clue: the player just before the Vindictive player can rank 2, 3 or 4 clue any useful unplayable card (or rank when the color clue is equally good/better)
+* Vindictive Rank Clue: the player just before the Vindictive player can rank 2, 3 or 4 clue any useful unplayable card on any player other than the Vindictive player (or a 2-4 clue on a card that is directly playable when the color clue is equally good/better)
   * This is interpreted as a positional clue to the Vindictive player, to instruct them to play slot 2, 3, 4.
+  * This generally takes priority over finesses and bluffs.
+However, prompts take priority over Vindictive rank clues
   * Exception 1: The player before vindictive has a character with clue-giving restrictions.
   * Exception 2: The player before vindictive is the only player who can give the clue, colour is blocked, and only one blindplay is called.
+In this case, a finesse/bluff takes priority over Vindictive rank clues.
   * The touched cards are considered touched, but nothing is communicated about them being playable.
   * Because of this, the Vindictive player can usually not be bluffed with number.

 ### Vulnerable
 * Color saves are on for 5s, but not for 2s.
 However, they are play clues when it is loaded or occupied (but beware: two color clues in a row could be two color saves on 5s).
 * Very early clues color clues on chop, when many other clues are available, are not save clues.
+* Discarded 2s by the Vulnerable player do not generally cause elimination notes.

 <!-- ### Wasteful -->